 NCQA gives the practice a final version of the survey tool that includes the final status and level, as well as numerical scores on all elements and all standards.

-...to the public Recognized practices and associated eligible clinicians are added to the
+...to the public Recognized practices and associated eligible clinicians are added to the site (recognition.ncqa.org/).

-Recognition Directory, a list of practices and eligible clinicians on NCQA's website
+Recognition Directory, a list of practices and eligible clinicians on NCQA's Web